brendancollari/Team-Rho-Capstone-Project/README.md

 python -m jupyter notebook

 ```
-After running the commands above, Jupyter Notebook will open the project notebook.
-Open notebooks/processed/build_prediction_dataset.ipynb and select Run All.
-The processed dataset will be generated automatically and saved to data/processed/.
+Open the notebook in notebook/processed/.
+Select Python (Team Rho) as the kernel.
+Choose Restart Kernel and Run All Cells.
 ---
 ## References